Prices at the pump are already much higher than they were last year02/21/2017 | ConsumerAffairs

-The AAA Fuel Gauge Survey shows the national average price of self-serve regular is $2.35 a gallon, up about six cents in the last week and 18 cents higher than a month ago.
+Actually, they already are.
+The AAA Fuel Gauge Survey shows the national average price of self-serve regular is $2.28 a gallon, with almost no movement in the last week.
+But compared to the price a year ago, it is 57 cents a gallon more.

 Motorists expected to party like its $1.998 a gallon12/21/2015 | ConsumerAffairs